-To protect banks against the risk of losses due to CVA variations, EU regulation n° 575/2013 introduced a dedicated capital charge on the VaR on CVA.
-This charge aims at capitalising the risk of loss caused by changes in the credit spread of a counterparty to which BNP Paribas Fortis is exposed and is calculated primarily applying an internal model approach which is based on the market risk internal model.
+To protect banks against the risk of losses due to CVA variations, EU regulation n° 575/2013 introduced a dedicated capital charge, the CVA charge.
+This charge aims at capitalising the risk of loss caused by changes in the credit spread of a counterparty to which BNP Paribas Fortis is exposed.
+The CVA charge is calculated primarily applying the advanced method and relies on the Bank's model on market risk.

-Stress tests and unfavourable correlation risk (Wrong way risk)
+Stress tests and Wrong way risk

-The BNP Paribas Fortis counterparty credit risk stress testing framework is aligned with the market risk framework (see section 5.b Market risk related to trading activities).
+The BNP Paribas Fortis counterparty credit risk stress testing framework is aligned with the market risk framework.
 As such, the counterparty stress testing framework is implemented in conjunction with the market risk stress testing and employs consistent market shifts where scenarios are shared.
-Testing also comprises factors specific to counterparty credit risk such as deteriorations in counterparty credit quality and shocks or the volatility used in the counterparty credit risk forward simulation pricing engine.
+Testing also comprises factors specific to counterparty credit risk such as deteriorations in counterparty credit quality.